-You must use the cxfs_admin(1M) command to configure cluster volumes for GRIO.
-A prompting mode is also available for cxfs_admin(1M).
-For more information, see the CXFS Administration Guide for SGI InfiniteStorage.
+You must use the $cxfs_admin(1M)$ command to configure cluster volumes for GRIO.
+A prompting mode is also available for $cxfs_admin(1M)$.
+For more information, see the CXFS 5 Administration Guide for SGI InfiniteStorage.

-If you have installed the cxfs.sw.grio2_cell subsystem and turned on GRIO, the ggd2 daemon will automatically query the cluster configuration database for GRIO volume configuration information. ggd2 dynamically tracks updates to the cluster database.
+If you have installed the grio2-server- RPM and turned on GRIO, the ggd2 daemon will automatically query the cluster configuration database for GRIO volume configuration information. ggd2 dynamically tracks updates to the cluster database.

-In cxfs admin, there are two GRIO attributes associated with filesystems:
+In cxfs_admin, there are two GRIO attributes associated with filesystems: